 - best places to travel to for allergy sufferers

-- asthma best place to live in Za
+- best places to live in for asthma sufferers in europe

 - best places in the world to live with bronchial asthma